 As much as I would love to travel the world meeting birders over an adult beverage…that’s just not a feasible career option (or healthy one either).
 So, please, feel free to start your own Birds and Beers.
 It’s easy, all you need is a social savvy host and the right bar or pub.

 1. Find a bar or pub that does not have loud live music or tvs blaring sports.
-Call ahead and alert them to what you might want to do and find out if they have a slow night like a Tuesday or Thursday.
-Tell them you want to host this and that you will be bringing them 16 – 24 people between the hours of 6pm – 9pm to gather, have a bite to eat and drink a beverage or two.
-Those numbers are based on the average attendance of our Birds and Beers here.
+Call ahead and alert them to what you want and find out if they have a slow night like a Tuesday or Thursday and ask what their parking situation is like–we have some great places in my neighborhood, but parking can be tricky.
+Tell them you want to host a large gathering of bird watchers and that you will bring them 16 – 24 people between the hours of 6pm – 9pm to gather, have a bite to eat and drink a beverage or two.
+Those numbers are based on the average attendance of our Birds and Beers here in Minnesota.
 Our rare lowest number was 8 people showing up.
 Our two largest events hosted 52 people for the Crow Roost edition and 97 at the Biggest Week in North American Birding Festival edition (those are extreme).
+Make sure the bar has a server who can handle a crowd that will shift around.

 2. Let people know about it.
 Ask your local birding listserv if you can post it there.
-Post it on your local Facebook birding page.
+Ask if you can post it on your local Facebook birding page.
 Create an invite page on Facebook and encourage other birders to let their friends know.
 See if your local news paper will mention it.

-4. At some point, pause to allow for introductions.
+5. At some point, pause to allow for introductions.
 Don’t let everyone tell their life story, but maybe go around the group and have people say their name, what part of town they are from and say what brought them to the group.
 Some people may have questions about finding birds, someone may have a tour they are leading, someone may have a research project and need volunteers.
-This is the time for them to provide it.
+This is the time for them to provide that information.
+Remind everyone to tip the server well!